chiknas/SwanCloudServerDeploy/README.md

  `-k "'key1','key2'"`

  * -p|--path = (REQUIRED) the path in the host machine to mount to the container and use as storage for the uploaded files.

+## DockerhubWebhook

+Python mini server which exposes an endpoint for POST requests on `/8e6fe373-c129-4ecf-97d9-95e36e8b1eac/trigger/call`.
+This will trigger a server refresh using the `swan-cloud-server-deploy.sh` file.

+### Usage

+ 0. `cd Dockerhubwebhook` change directory to the python project
+ 1. `python3 -m venv venv/dockerhub-webhook`  Create new python3 environment to install required dependencies on.
+ 2. `pip3 install -r requirements.txt` Install required dependencies
+ 3. `python3 DockerhubWebhook.py` Start the server